RuralBrick/hagglehaul/README.md

 Whenever a developer **pushes a branch to "main"**, the azure-webapp-publish.yml script will be invoked.
 This compiles, packages, and deploys the most current version of the app in "main" to Azure, adding the branch's features to Hagglehaul's live version.

+You may also manually re-run a script invocation(s) for the most recent commit or branch.
+To do so:

+1. Open the Hagglehaul GitHub page <https://github.com/RuralBrick/hagglehaul>
+2. Click on the "Actions" tab
+3. Select the most recent workflow run, located at the top of the presented list
+4. Click on the "Re-run all jobs" button in the upper right

 ## How to Install/Deploy the Project

 Run these commands: